eldarcelik-symphony/ai-upskilling-eldarcelik/l2/capstone/books-library/supabase/README.md

 3. **Timestamp Management**: All tables have `created_at` and `updated_at` fields that are automatically maintained.

+4. **Cover Image Management**: Storage bucket and policies are created for secure book cover image upload and management.

 ### Performance Optimizations

 - **Indexes** on frequently queried fields: